redux-saga/redux-saga/docs/basics/DeclarativeEffects.md

 Mocks make testing more difficult and less reliable.
 On the other hand, functions that simply return values are easier to test, since we can use a simple `equal()` to check the result.
 This is the way to write the most reliable tests.

-Not convinced ?
+Not convinced?
 I encourage you to read [Eric Elliott's article](https://medium.com/javascript-scene/what-every-unit-test-needs-f6cd34d9836d#.4ttnnzpgc):

 >(...)`equal()`, by nature answers the two most important questions every unit test must answer, but most don’t: